kieferk/pymssa/README.md

 ---

-# Demo of `MSSA` on Austrailian Wine Dataset
+# Demo of `MSSA` on Australian Wine Dataset

 To demonstrate the features of the `MSSA` class, and provide a general walkthrough of the steps involved in a standard multivariate singular spectrum analysis, I will load an example dataset that comes packaged with the `Rssa` R package.

 This data has 7 timeseries and 187 observations (some of which are null values).
-It is monthly data spanning from 1980 to 1995, and tracks sales of Austrailian wine.
+It is monthly data spanning from 1980 to 1995, and tracks sales of Australian wine.
 The columns are types of wine, including:
 - Total
 - Drywhite
 - Fortified